Lovrom8/RSMods/DLL/Framework/README.md

 `OnDisabled` reverts synchronously, it releases its resources before any winner is activated, so a contested handoff can't double-acquire in a single pass.

+`Priority()` orders mods **against each other only**.
+CrowdControl effects claim the same named resources through the ledger (`docs/resource-ledger.md`), but registry-vs-CC arbitration is **first-come, not priority**: a running CC effect holding a resource suppresses every mod claiming it regardless of the mod's priority, and a mod already holding one makes the CC effect retry.

 ## On-screen display & in-game menus

 The framework manages two decoupled UI interaction surfaces for mods: